-- In case of parametric models, the assumption related to the functional form is made and linear model is considered.
-In case of non-parametric models, the assumption about the functional form is not made.
+- In the case of parametric models, the assumption related to the functional form is made and a linear model is considered.
+In the case of non-parametric models, the assumption about the functional form is not made.

-- Parametric models are much easier to fit than non-parametric models because parametric machine learning models only require the estimation of a set of parameters as the model is identified prior as linear model.
-In case of non-parametric model, one needs to estimate some arbitrary function which is a much difficult task.
+- Parametric models are much easier to fit than non-parametric models because parametric machine learning models only require the estimation of a set of parameters as the model is identified prior to a linear model.
+In the case of a non-parametric model, one needs to estimate some arbitrary function which is a much more difficult task.

 - Parametric models often do not match the unknown function we are trying to estimate.
 The model performance is comparatively lower than the non-parametric models.
 The estimates done by the parametric models will be farther from being true.

-- Parametric models are interpretable unlike the non-parametric models.
-This essentially means that one can go for parametric models when the goal is to find inference.
-Instead, one can choose to go for non-parametric models when the goal is to make prediction with higher accuracy and interpretability or inference is not the key ask.
+- Parametric models are interpretable, unlike non-parametric models.
+This essentially means that one can go for parametric models when the goal is to find an inference.
+Instead, one can choose to go for non-parametric models when the goal is to make predictions with higher accuracy and interpretability or inference is not the key ask.

-When the goal is to achieve models with high performance prediction accuracy, one can go for non-linear methods such as bagging, boosting, support vector machines bagging boosting with non-linear kernels, and neural networks (deep learning).
-When the goal is to achieve modeling for making inferences, one can go for parametric methods such as lasso regression, linear regression etc which have high interpretability.
-You may want to check a related post on difference between prediction and inference – Machine learning: Prediction & Inference Difference
+When the goal is to achieve models with high-performance prediction accuracy, one can go for non-linear methods such as bagging, boosting, support vector machines bagging boosting with non-linear kernels, and neural networks (deep learning).
+When the goal is to achieve modeling for making inferences, one can go for parametric methods such as lasso regression, linear regression, etc which have high interpretability.
+You may want to check a related post on the difference between prediction and inference – Machine learning: Prediction & Inference Difference

 The parametric vs. non-parametric machine learning models debate is a longstanding one and it’s not easy to find an answer that satisfies everyone.
 What we can say for sure is this: parametric models are easier to work with but they don’t always produce the most accurate results, whereas non-parametric models require more time and effort upfront but will give you better accuracy in your predictions if done correctly.
 Whether you should use parametric or non-parametric depends on what your goals are as well as how comfortable your team members feel about working with them – hopefully now that we’ve given some insight into both sides of the argument, you’ll be able to make up your own mind!